aremedis/Foundry-PF2e-WildShapeTokenChanging/README.md

 3. Choose the "ChangeShapeRuleElements.json" file to import
 4. This will rename the Item to "ChangeShapeEffects"
 5. Apply this item to any actors which will be changing forms (ie Wild Order Druids).
-	- It will show up as a Bonus Feat for the Actor.
+	- It will show up as an Effect for the Actor, only visible to the GM.

 Now when applying any of the 'form' spell effects, the token will automatically change images.